RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

 Button 1: Transportation of bottles to bottling plant.
-[X] Button 2: Transportation of bottles to shop.
+[X] Button 2: Transportation of bottles to shops.
 Button 3: The bottles are sent to a landfill.